qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Proportional rendering is done by first applying to the layer the :ref:`single_symbol_renderer`.
 Once you set the symbol, at the upper level of the symbol tree, the
-|mIconDataDefine| :guilabel:`Data-defined override` button available beside
+|dataDefined| :guilabel:`Data-defined override` button available beside
 :guilabel:`Size` or :guilabel:`Width` options (for point or line layers respectively) provides tool to create proportional symbology for the layer.
-An assistant is moreover accessible through the |mIconDataDefine| menu to help you define size expression.
+An assistant is moreover accessible through the |dataDefined| menu to help you define size expression.

 .. _figure_symbology_4: